David Ashton

 The Process - How to Make a Ring

-Here you will discover the process involved in making a diamond set platinum ring.
+Here, you will discover how to make a diamond set platinum ring.

-Every ring is handmade by David using skills he has finely tuned over decades, using tools he has made especially.
+Every ring is handmade by David using skills he has fine-tuned over decades and tools he has made especially.

-This ring is platinum & diamond, many of the processes are the same for gold, and other stones.
+This ring is made of platinum and diamonds, but many processes are similar for gold and other stones.

 1

-Firstly we meet or speak to you, we look at examples of Davids work and find out exactly what you are looking for, if required we do a few sketches and once approved we start work.
+Firstly, we meet or speak to you, look at examples of David’s work, and find out precisely what you are looking for.
+If required, we do a few sketches, and once approved, we start work.

 A lot goes into making one single piece of jewellery